-(4) climate change-induced selection occurred across generations, and (5) it was assessed to what extent the genetic change involved a response to selection compared to the contribution of other evolutionary processes (see criteria outlined above).
-An additional three examples found robust evidence for criteria 1-4, but did not quantify the contribution of other evolutionary processes (criterium 5; insect Operophtera brumata, plant Clarkia xantiana and plant Thymus vulgaris, Table 1).
+not quantify the contribution of other evolutionary processes (criterium 5; insect Operophtera brumata, plant Clarkia xantiana and plant Thymus vulgaris, Table 1).

 The majority of the 40 included studies thus require follow-up studies using strong inference methods to supplement their evidence base and convincingly show genetic adaptation to climate change.
+A summary of the available evidence is provided in Figure 1A.
 While many studies investigated the phenotype under selection and linked the phenotype's fitness to climate (criteria 1 and 3, N=26), only 15 of these studies used strong inference methods for both criteria.
 Five studies did not investigate the phenotype under selection at all and only investigated genetic change and genetic correlations with climate (bird Empidonax traillii extimus, insects Drosophila melanogaster, Drosophila robusta, Drosophila subobscura, and plant Fagus sylvatica, Table 1).
-These study systems would benefit from follow-up studies focused on trait characterization, as in-depth knowledge about which traits experience the strongest selection combined with genotype-phenotype maps is expected to result in the most accurate predictions of populations responses to climate change (Urban et al., 2023).
+These study systems would benefit from follow-up studies focused on trait characterization, as in-depth knowledge about which traits experience the strongest selection combined with genotype-phenotype maps is expected to result in the most accurate predictions of populations responses to climate change (Garcia-Costoya et al., 2023; Urban et al., 2024).
 Indeed, such an in-depth trait characterization would give crucial insights into both the selection pressures that climate change exerts on populations as well as insights into the factors and constraints that determine the likelihood of adaptation (Franks & Hoffmann, 2012; Urban et al., 2023).
 For example, trait characterization in the winter moth (insect Operophtera brumata) revealed that climate change selection occurred through the effect of temperature on the extent of phenological mismatch between the timing of winter moth egg hatching and the timing of its food source, oak budburst (van Asch et al., 2007).
 These insights could be used to show that the winter moth has been under hard selection: climate change selection has been so strong that the fitness consequences of mistiming have negatively affected winter moth population growth rates, which could have been a driver of rapid adaptation (van Dis et al., 2023).